up42/docs/source/going-further/download-blocks-tutorial-spot-pleiades.rst

 you want to use multiple previously downloaded images just add all the order IDs in this array.

-Here is the output shown here converted from GeoTIFF to a JPEG.
+And the output shown here converted from GeoTIFF to a JPEG.

 .. figure:: _assets/download_block_ms_output.png
    :align: center